Trump disparages E. Jean Carroll after jury finds him liable of sexual battery and defamation

 Kimberly Rice, a Republican and former speaker pro tempore of the New Hampshire House of Representatives, told CBS News' Robert Costa earlier Wednesday that she hopes everyone takes the verdict seriously.

-Rice, however, doubts the impact the verdict may have on Trump's stronghold of the Republican base.
+Rice, however, doubted the impact the verdict may have on Trump's stronghold of the Republican base.

 "His followers are very devoted, you know, and that's up to them.
 I don't speak for, you know, everyone or, or pretend to.
 I just know how I feel in my heart," she said.